Skip to main content

 Causes

-Doctors believe that gallstones develop because of a chemical imbalance in the bile inside the gallbladder.
+Gallstones develop because of a chemical imbalance in the bile in the gallbladder.
 Bile is a liquid.
-It's produced by the liver to help digestion.
+It is produced by the liver to help digestion.

-It's still unclear exactly what leads to this imbalance.
-But gallstones can form if there are unusually high levels of:
+But gallstones can form in the gallbladder if there are high levels of:

 Bilirubin is a waste product.
-About 1 in every 5 gallstones is made up of bilirubin.
+About 1 in 5 gallstones is made of bilirubin.

-These chemical imbalances cause tiny crystals to develop in the bile.
-These can grow into solid stones.
-This often happens over many years.
-The stones can be as small as a grain of sand or as large as a pebble.
+These chemical imbalances cause gallstones to develop in the bile.
+It can take years for gallstones to form.
+They can be as small as a grain of sand or as large as a pebble.

-• have a close family member who's also had gallstones
+• have a close family member who had gallstones

-• have recently lost weight - from either dieting or weight-loss surgery
+• have recently lost weight - from dieting or weight-loss surgery

 • are taking an antibiotic called ceftriaxone